 By Matt Hyles & Janelle Wetzstein

 Floating down the Russian River is one of Sonoma County's most popular summer activities - for both visitors and locals.
 But a tubing adventure can go flat in no time if you don't plan ahead.
-Here are our do's and don'ts for a successful float trip
+Here are our tips for a successful float trip.

-The only Russian River tubing route we really recommend is the 2-mile stretch from Steelhead Beach to Sunset Beach in Forestville.
-Other float routes pose issues, which we’ll address later in this post, so for a smooth run, Steelhead to Sunset is your best bet.
+The only Russian River tubing route we recommend is the 2-mile stretch from Steelhead Beach to Sunset Beach in Forestville.
+Other float routes pose issues, which we’ll address later in this post.

 You don't want to finish a nice, long float and have to walk back to your car along the narrow shoulder of River Road, with traffic speeding past.
-Park one car at Sunset Beach then drive the other car to Steelhead to start your trip.
-If you plan to call a rideshare, know that cell service on the river is spotty.
-(Verizon customers have the best chance of service.)
-Having two cars will save you stress, money, and time.
+One option is to park one car at Sunset Beach, then drive the other to Steelhead Beach and park there to start your trip.
+Or you can park in Santa Rosa and ride the new Regional Parks River Shuttle, which runs out to Steelhead and Sunset beaches on summer weekends.
+Tickets are $5 round trip.

 It takes about five minutes to drive from Steelhead Beach to Sunset Beach but four and a half hours to float that distance.
 Plan to be at Steelhead by 10 a.m. and on the water by 11 a.m. at the latest.
-Plan to arrive even earlier if it's a holiday, weekend, or the temperature will be over 90 degrees.
-Parking lots fill quickly on those mornings.
+Plan to arrive even earlier if it's a weekend, holiday, or the temperature will be over 90 degrees.

 We cannot stress enough just how slow the Russian River flows in the summer.
 On average, it moves at about a half-mile per hour, which means you can travel faster walking on shore then you can floating on water.
 When winds pick up in the early evening, the current can push you upstream.
 So get an early start.